 - Fashion Photography Tips with Scott Stramyk

-Canon Collective Ambassador Scott Stramyk is based in Sydney and is passionate about fashion photography.
+Canon Photographer Scott Stramyk is based in Sydney and is passionate about fashion photography.
 Here he shares his fashion photography tips, with advice on everything from prepping for your shoot to working with models and using light to achieve your creative vision.

 Whether you’re just getting started as a fashion photographer or you’re just looking for fresh ideas to apply during your next shoot, this is everything you need to know.